MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/map-and-array-types.md

 2. Non-structured Resolution Form

    Make a certain number of copies of the item, and apply the trait [has.expansionInfo.list](../list-of-traits.md#hasexpansioninfolist) to each item.
-If multiple attributes are expanded and renamed, we would not able to easily differentiate each expanded attribute; therefore, This trait has parameters `expansionName` and `ordinal` to hold each trait's unique info.
+If multiple entity attributes and/or type attributes are expanded and renamed within one single entity, we would not able to easily differentiate each expanded attribute; therefore, This trait has parameters `expansionName` and `ordinal` to hold each attribute's unique info.

 ### Constructing an Array of type attributes